GeekLifeNow/geeklifenow.github.io/_posts/2019-04-06-PS_ChangeShortcutTarget.md

   <img style="border:2px solid black" src="/img/posts/shortcut_target_0.png">
 </p>

-Seems simple enough, right? _grin._ Of course, the more I dug into the tasl, the more I wanted to add.
+Seems simple enough, right? _grin._ Of course, the more I dug into the task, the more I wanted to add.
 Which has definitely helped with challenging myself in creating custom scripts for my environment.
 I have recently set out to dig in with PowerShell, and though I do watch some videos and read my go-to book, [Learn Windows PowerShell in a Month of Lunches](https://www.manning.com/books/learn-windows-powershell-in-a-month-of-lunches-second-edition){:target="_blank"}, there's honestly been no better learning than just starting with a simple, mundane task and work at automating it!

 ## Mass-changing the target address for a .url/.lnk on a list of PCs: